revolist/revogrid-docs/tests/e2e/docs/scenarios/shared-shell.md

 Purpose: switching reference code must not replace the live Vue demo.

-1. Fresh Planning with no source-framework preference; search Maya → 12 of 100.
+1. Fresh Planning with no source-framework preference; search Maya → 20 of 100.
 Click Code → Use this example dialog opens with Vue selected and its registered first file loaded.
-2. Choose React → selected tab and File value become the registry's React entry (`planning.react.tsx`); displayed code belongs to it, while the existing Vue workspace and Maya result remain unchanged.
+2. Choose React → selected tab and File value become the registry's React entry (`planning.react.tsx`); displayed code belongs to it, while the existing workspace and Maya result remain unchanged.
 3. Choose Angular, then JavaScript (the Vanilla TS example) → each displays its own registered file.
 If a framework has multiple files, select another File → displayed text matches that file.
 Changing framework resets file selection to its first file.
-4. Close, then reopen → last selected framework is retained in session storage, first file selected, and Maya state remains 12 of 100.
+4. Close, then reopen → last selected framework is retained in session storage, first file selected, and Maya state remains 20 of 100.
 Open a different demo's Code → framework preference carries over but code comes from the new demo.
 5. Clear only `revogrid-demo-source-framework` in a new isolated context → Vue is default again.

 Visual: selected source tab, filename and code agree; long lines scroll inside source; preview retains its size/selection as space permits.
 Automation: use dialog, Source framework tabs and File select; compare source contents to the registry.
 Four tabs do not mean four running framework implementations.